 From 2010 to 2014, the rate by which Texas women died from pregnancy-related complications doubled.

-Based on U.S. Census Bureau data released in February 2011, the White population in Texas was below 50% (45%), while Hispanics grew to 38%.
+Based on U.S. Census Bureau data released in February 2011, for the first time in recent history, Texas's White population is below 50% (45%) and Hispanics grew to 38%.

-According to government data for the 2011–2012 school year, 28,569 public school students in Texas were paddled at least one time.
+According to government data for the 2011, school corporal punishment was used in Texas schools.

-In the 2011–2012 school year, the State of Texas Assessments of Academic Readiness (STAAR) test replaced the Texas Assessment of Knowledge and Skills (TAKS) test.
+In 2011, the State of Texas Assessments of Academic Readiness (STAAR) test replaced the Texas Assessment of Knowledge and Skills (TAKS) test.

-In 2012, Texas had incentive programs worth $19 billion per year, more than any other U.S. state, to attract business.
+In 2012, Texas had incentive programs worth $19 billion per year to attract business, more than any other U.S. state.

 In 2012, the athletics portion of the Lone Star Showdown rivalry between Texas A&M University and the University of Texas at Austin was paused when Texas A&M left the Big 12 and joined the SEC.

-In the 2011–2012 school year, the State of Texas Assessments of Academic Readiness (STAAR) test replaced the Texas Assessment of Knowledge and Skills (TAKS) test.
+In the 2011–2012 school year, students in Texas took the State of Texas Assessments of Academic Readiness (STAAR) in primary and secondary school.

 Since 2012, Austin's Circuit of the Americas has hosted a round of the Formula 1 World Championship.